aws-samples/appsync-with-postgraphile-rds/README.md

 * database to connect to
 * schema(s) of interest (containing our tables and functions)
 * username/role to use to execute queries.
 This role should have the scoped-down privileges required to access the schema(s).
 See this [AWS blog](https://aws.amazon.com/blogs/database/overview-of-security-best-practices-for-amazon-rds-for-postgresql-and-amazon-aurora-postgresql-compatible-edition/) for more details on security best practices for Amazon RDS for PostgreSQL.
 The `provider` user the `postgres` role for configuration.
-The `resolver` users your provided username/role to run queries.
+The `resolver` uses your provided username/role to run queries.

 ### Deploy the solution